kursatturkay/cleanCDrive/README.md

-Cleans unneccesary Files dumps logs etc from C Drive.
-And Disables Hibernation.
+- Moves unneccesary Files dumps logs etc from C Drive to Recycle.(dont forget to Empty Trash Manually )
+- Disables Hibernation to delete its useless file.